Alamofire/AlamofireImage/README.md

 ## Credits

 Alamofire is owned and maintained by the [Alamofire Software Foundation](http://alamofire.org).
-You can follow them on Twitter at [@AlamofireSF](https://twitter.com/AlamofireSF) for project updates and releases.

 ### Security Disclosure